ivster/ivster/README.md

 # Hey Traveler! 🛸

-### My name is Ivy Wong and I am a graduate student at Columbia University.
-I'm a mixed-methods girl who loves Machine Learning and human behavior!
+### My name is Ivy Wong and I am a recent graduate from Columbia University.
+I'm a mixed-methods girl who's passionate about data-driven solutions!

 You can find me on [LinkedIn](https://www.linkedin.com/in/ivy2208/) here!

+🔭 I’m currently working on building predictive models to help optimize VC workflows!

 <!--
 **ivster/ivster** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.